Diocese of Toledo, Ohio: 2000 to 2010

-The next bishop of Toledo was Auxiliary Bishop James Hoffman, appointed by Pope John Paul II in 1980.
 Hoffman died in 2003 and was replaced by Auxiliary Bishop Leonard Blair of Detroit, named by John Paul II.
-On May 9.
-2005, Blair directed the Sisters of St. Francis to cancel a three-workshop by New Ways Ministry at the order's campus in Tiffin.
-In stating his objections, Blair stated:The positions of New Ways Ministry are not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination.Reverend Gerald Robinson was convicted in 2006 of the 1980 murder of Sister Margaret Ann Pahl at Mercy Hospital in Toledo.
-Pahl had been strangled and stabbed 31 times.
-Prosecutors in 1980 did not charge Robinson, who denied any guilt, citing insufficient evidence.
-The Pahl case was reopened in 2003 after a diligent reexamination of the case file.
-Robinson was sentenced to 15 years to life in prison, where he died in 2014.
+In 2005, Blair directed the Sisters of St. Francis to cancel a three-workshop by New Ways Ministry at the order's campus in Tiffin.
+The group was "not at all in accord with the guidelines for pastoral care which the bishops of the United States issued in 2006 regarding 'Ministry to Persons with a Homosexual Inclination," wrote the bishop.

+Gerald Robinson, a diocesan priest, was convicted in 2006 of the 1980 murder of Sister Margaret Ann Pahl at Mercy Health – St. Vincent Hospital in Toledo.
+Robinson had strangled Pahl and stabbed her 31 times.
+Prosecutors in 1980 did not charge Robinson with any crimes, citing insufficient evidence.
+Prosecutors reopened the Pahl case in 2003 after investigators reexamined the case file.
+Robinson was tried, convicted and sentenced to 15 years to life in prison, where he died in 2014.